Kathy Griffin: 'I beg for your forgiveness' for gruesome anti-Trump photo shoot

 His photos of a bloody, knife-wielding Lindsay Lohan were among his most headline-generating pictures to date.

-The reaction to Griffin and Shield's photos may have gained the attention of the Secret Service, as the agency tweeted late Tuesday that "threats made against @SecretService protectees receive the highest priority of all of our investigations."
+The reaction to Griffin and Shields' photos may have gained the attention of the Secret Service, as the agency tweeted late Tuesday that "threats made against @SecretService protectees receive the highest priority of all of our investigations."

 The tweet did not mention neither Griffin or Shields by name.